quozd/awesome-dotnet/README.md

 ## Distributed Computing

 * [Orleans](https://github.com/dotnet/orleans) - Orleans is a framework that provides a straight-forward approach to building distributed high-scale computing applications, without the need to learn and apply complex concurrency or other scaling patterns.
 It was created by Microsoft Research.
+* [Orleankka](https://github.com/OrleansContrib/Orleankka) - Orleankka is a functional API for Microsoft Orleans framework.
+It is highly suitable for scenarios where having composable, uniform communication interface is preferable, such as: CQRS, event-sourcing, re-routing, FSM, etc. Additional API avaiable for F# called Orleankka.FSharp.
 * [Akka.net](https://github.com/akkadotnet/akka.net) - Akka.NET is a port of the popular Java/Scala framework Akka to .NET.
 This is a community driven port and is not affiliated with Typesafe who makes the original Java/Scala version.
 * [Zebus](https://github.com/Abc-Arbitrage/Zebus) - Zebus is a lightweight, higlhy versatile, peer to peer service bus, built with CQRS principles in mind.
 It allows applications to communicate with each other in a fast and easy manner.
 Most of the complexity is hidden in the library and you can focus on writing code that matters to you, not debugging messaging code.
 A very fundamental base for any distributed application.